7 Top Certifications for Cybersecurity Professionals

 If you’re keen for a career in computer forensics, CHFI is the certification for you.
 CHFI is by far the most in-demand credential in computer forensics investigation.
 Computer forensics investigation consists of compiling and analyzing cybercrime evidence for prosecution.
 As value in information security continues to rise, businesses strive to defend cyberattacks and safeguard intellectual property (IP).

 As a CHFI, you will be armed with the skills to uncover and examine the complexities of digital evidence.
-This evidence is critical for being able to charge criminals with computer crimes, from theft of IP to fraud.
+This evidence is critical for being able to charge criminals with computer crimes, from the theft of IP to fraud.
 Earning this credential will establish that you have the skills to find how intruders infiltrate systems, as well as the ability to gather evidence necessary to prosecute offenders.

-Working in the forensics fields means you may be more likely to work in banking, insurance, law enforcement or government industries.
+Working in the forensics field means you may be more likely to work in banking, insurance, law enforcement or government industries.
 But other industries, especially those that innovate and have high-value intellectual property, also see the need for CHFI professionals.

 To prepare for CHFI certification, consider a course that offers you access to an education that covers the top tools of forensics.
-Most any curriculum will be vendor neutral so that it can be applied to a huge range of environments.
+Most any curriculum will be vendor-neutral so that it can be applied to a huge range of environments.
 Upon completion of the course, you will then take the EC0 312-49 exam, where you will need to score 70 percent or better.